lenincompres/domify/README.md

   }
 });
 ```

-You may specify the tag to use for the container element, and the parent where if should go.
+This DOM structure will be appended to the *body* inside a *main* tag.
+You may specify the tag for the container element, and the parent where it should go by passing them as following arguments.

 ```javascript
 domify({